UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 E. Campus and Building Evacuations and Closures

-Should a serious risk to the health, safety, or security of the University community arise, all or part of the campus may, in accordance with the University's official Emergency Operations Plan, need to be evacuated or closed.
+Should a serious risk to the health, safety, or security of the University community arise, all or part of the campus may, in accordance with the University's official EOP, need to be evacuated or closed.

-If the emergency neccessitates the closure of the campus for more than one day the Chancellor will order such campus closure.
+If the emergency necessitates the closure of the campus for more than one day the Chancellor will order such campus closure.